fonstack/fonstack/README.md

 ### Hi there 👋,

 I am a Systems Engineer currently working as a Full-Stack developer.
 I mainly focus on Front-End and what I'm passionate about is UI and UX.
 My designs are characterized for offering a good user experience accompanied by the techniques of Responsive Web Design and modern Animations.
 If you are looking for a Web Developer feel free to contact me.
-I am also currently training to be a data scientist, another world that I'm really passionate about.
+I am also currently training to be a blockchain developer, another world that I'm really passionate about.